NEW WORKS IN PROGRESS

-ACOCo commissions a brand new Australian opera by William Barton
+ACOCo commissions a brand new Australian opera in two acts by composer William Barton.

 'FIRST TAKE - AUSTRALIA'

-FIRST TAKE AUSTRALIA is modeled on the format Yuval Sharon (American opera and theater director and artistic director of The Industry) created as Project Director of New York City Opera’s influential VOX program between 2005-09.
-Since 2013, The Industry and Wild Up have presented a biennial West Coast workshop of new American operas designed to "give audiences a taste of the wide range of ideas in opera today".
-The inaugural First Take took place at the Hammer Museum in Los Angeles.
+FIRST TAKE AUSTRALIA is modeled on the format American opera and theater director and artistic director of The Industry, YUVAL SHARON created, as Project Director of New York City Opera’s influential VOX program between 2005-09, to discover and encourage new works.
+Since 2013, THE INDUSTRY and WILD UP have presented a biennial West Coast workshop of new American operas designed to "give audiences a taste of the wide range of ideas in opera today".
+The inaugural FIRST TAKE took place at the Hammer Museum in Los Angeles.

-FIRST TAKE AUSTRALIA is in development, with a view to calling for submissions of existing vocal works from Australian composers in 2022.
-The Advisory Panel will select composers/projects to work with ACOCo to create, develop and produce opera-music theatre prototypes, presented biannually in a public workshop.
+FIRST TAKE AUSTRALIA is in development, with a view to calling for submissions of existing vocal works from Australian composers in late 2023.
+Our Advisory Panel will select composers/projects to work with ACOCo to create, develop and produce opera-music theatre prototypes, presented biannually in a public workshop.

-With other appointments in the pipeline, the inaugural ACOCo FTA Advisory Panel includes Professor Stuart Greenbaum (Composer/Head of Composition at UniMelb), Dr Caitlin Vincent (Librettist/Lecturer in Creative Industries UniMelb), Daniel Zhesiong Todd (Performer/Teacher/Writer), led by Artistic Director/Stage Director Linda Thompson.
+With other appointments in the pipeline, the inaugural ACOCo First Take Australia Advisory Panel includes Professor Stuart Greenbaum.
+Composer/Head of Composition at UniMelb

 Dr Caitlin Vincent, Librettist/Lecturer in Creative Industries UniMelb